eramdam/fold-imports/README.md

 Like the name implies, this extension automatically folds the ES6 imports of JavaScript and TypeScript files.

+## Features

+- Automatically folds ES6 imports in JavaScript and TypeScript files
+- Adds commands to fold and unfold imports of the current file, respectively
+  - `auto-fold-imports.fold`
+  - `auto-fold-imports.unfold`

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.